-When rental properties are transferred to a Limited Company the Capital Gains Tax “CGT” position is ordinarily no different to selling the properties to a third party, i.e. base cost (purchase price and capitalised improvements) are deducted from the open market value of the property(ies) to establish a capital gain.
+When rental properties are transferred to a Limited Company the Capital Gains Tax “CGT” position is ordinarily no different to selling the properties to a third party, i.e. acquisition costs and capitalised improvements are deducted from the open market value of the property(ies) to establish the capital gain.
 This gain is then added to all other income and taxed at a rate of 18% for basic rate tax payers or 28% for higher rate tax payers.
 However, in certain circumstances, CGT may be substantially reduced or negated completely with incorporation relief.

 The way the relief works in practice is that all or part of the gains arising on the disposals of the assets are ‘rolled over’ against the cost of the shares.